Foot Surgery: Bunions

 The first metatarsal bone is cut.
 Its head is moved closer to the second metatarsal bone.
 A screw or pin can be used to hold the first metatarsal bone in position.
 The bony bump is also removed.
 To protect your foot, you will need to wear a surgical shoe for a few weeks.

 With this procedure, a wedge of bone is removed from the first metatarsal bone, farther back than in the head chevron osteotomy.
-The bone is moved closer to the second metatarsal bone and held together with screws.
+The bone is moved closer to the second metatarsal bone and held together with screws or a plate.
 The bony bump is also removed.
-To heal right, your foot may be placed in a cast.
+To heal correctly, your foot may be placed in a cast, shoe, or boot.
 You may be asked not to bear weight on this foot for several weeks.

 Soft tissue repair